DuncanIdahoCT/seeed-mmwave-60ghz-presence/README.md

 }
 ```

 That's about all for now.
-If I enhance this further or build an actual case for it, i'll update this project.
+If I enhance this further or build an actual case for it, I'll update this project.